droe/sslsplit/HACKING.md

 ## Reporting bugs

 Please use the Github issue tracker for bug reports.
-Including the following information will allow faster analysis of the problem:

--   Output of `sslsplit -V`
--   Output of `uname -a`
--   Exact command line arguments used to run SSLsplit
--   Relevant part of debug mode (`-D`) output, if applicable
--   The NAT redirection rules you are using, if applicable
--   For build problems, the full output of `make`

 Before submitting a bug report, please check whether the bug is also present in the `develop` branch and whether running `make test` produces failed unit tests on your system.

 ## Contributing patches